MicrosoftLearning/AI-900-AIFundamentals.pt-BR/Instructions/02b-create-classification-model.md

 ---
 lab:
-  title: 'Explorar a classificação com o designer do Azure Machine Learning'
+  title: Explorar a classificação com o designer do Azure Machine Learning
 ---

 # <a name="explore-classification-with-azure-machine-learning-designer"></a>Explorar a classificação com o designer do Azure Machine Learning